zodern/meteor-up/docs/docs.md

 ## Swarm

 Mup can setup and manage a Docker Swarm cluster.
-This is required for some features, such as load balancing and zero downtime deploys.

 *This feature is experimental.* There could be backwards breaking changes and a larger number of bugs and problems.
 At this time, it is not recommended to use in production.